Daeniak57/Free-Assets/README.md

 Welcome to my collection of VRChat assets and tools!
 Feel free to use them in your projects.

 ## Usage and Licensing
-Find licensing information at the end of this file.
-In summary, you are welcome to use these assets for free in public worlds or avatars (just remember to give credit please).
+Find licensing information in the LICENSE.md In summary, you are welcome to use these assets for free in public worlds or avatars (just remember to give credit please).
 However, if you plan to use them commercially, such as in private commissions, please contact me first.

 ## Additional Information
 - **YouTube:** [Daeniak57](https://www.youtube.com/c/Daeniak57)